aluink/recipe-library/recipes/spaghetti-sauce.md

 2. Place tomatoes and basil in food processor and chop.
 3. Place all remaining ingredients with tomato/basil blend in sauce pan.
 4. Bring to boil.
-5. Reduce to simmer for 3hrs or until consistency or taste is achieved.
-The longer it cooks, the less acidic the sauce will be.
+5. Reduce to simmer for 2hrs with lid on.
 Stir occasionally to reduce chance of sticking/burning.
+6. Remove lid and simmer for 2 more hours[^1].
 6. (OPTIONAL) Run some or all final cooked sauce in blender for smoother finish.

+[^1]: Adjust cook time to taste and consistency.
+Longer cook times reduce acidity.